ca-carr/hackathon-EXE25/game1.md

 # Game End and Win Conditions
 - You have 10 minutes to decide on your blockchain system.
 - The game ends after 20 minutes.
-- Then there is a reconciliation system.
+- Then there is a reconciliation system where we count the blocks created, and the number of attacker transactions than were included.

 ## Winning Criteria

 ### Network **Super Win** Condition:
 - All blocks / overwhelming created contain tampered or invalid transactions created by the attackers **and** the following win condition applies